automationbroker/apb/docs/developers.md

 ICAgIGRpc3BsYXlfdHlwZTogcGFzc3dvcmQK"
 ```

-* Step 2: Populate the internal OCP registry with our built Service Bundle image
+* Step 2: Populate the internal OCP registry with our built APB image

 This is what is normally handled by `apb push`.
 In order to build our image without using Docker, we will take advantage of the source-to-image functionality of OpenShift.
-By default, the Automation Broker is configured to look at the `openshift` namespace for published Service Bundles.
+By default, the Automation Broker is configured to look at the `openshift` namespace for published APBs.
 The `openshift` namespace is detailed in our documentation as a namespace which exposes its images/imagestreams to be available to any authenticated user on the cluster.
 We will take advantage of this by using `oc new-app` in namespace `openshift` to build our image.
 ```
 $ oc new-app <path_to_bundle_source> --name <bundle_name> -n openshift
 ```